hugominas/shoppingpromo/README.md

 - Run "npm test" in the project folder
 - Run "npm run watch" in the project folder for countinus test upon file change
 - Run "npm run lint" for lint test output

+## TO CHECK

+1. Can a customer get more than one discount?
+2. Are the discounts applied to the base price of the item?